What is faecal incontinence?

-Faecal incontinence occurs when you are unable to control wind, a liquid stool, or solid motion.
-People suffering from faecal incontinence have difficulty controlling their bowel and passes faeces (or stools) or wind without control; this condition is far more common and at least one in 20 people are affected by it.
+Faecal incontinence occurs when you are unable to control wind, liquid stool, or solid motion of your bowels.
+People suffering from faecal incontinence have difficulty controlling their bowels and pass faeces or wind without control.
+This condition is common, particularly when it comes to passing wind, and at least one in 20 people are affected by it.